 While some of these principles may be ambitious for built spaces, it is true that incorporating more plant life into a design can improve air quality and lead to a more peaceful working environment.
 Showcasing how to use natural light in conjunction with plants and textures can improve the desirability of a commercial rental space.

 Workers are more mobile than ever these days.
 While many transitions between working from home and in the office depending on the day of the week, even when they’re in the office workers tend to move around more.
 They may spend their mornings at a desk where they’re near their coworkers, but switch to an empty conference work for when they need to be more productive.

 Unfortunately, the response of many businesses to their mobile workforce is to remove designated desk space without replacing it with anything new.
 And with the rise of open plan office designs, many workers are finding themselves with nowhere to get any quiet work done.

 Small conference room areas, or designated quiet booths, can give many employees an interruption-free space to work away from their desk, while also facilitating collaborative meetings among employees that won’t disrupt the rest of the office space Ann Arbor.

 As businesses change, commercial rental space must adapt to their needs

 Businesses are continually innovating, so it should come as no surprise that workspaces are innovating along with them.
 The more workplace norms shift, the more these expectations will become reflected in the design and use of office areas.

 By staying on top of the trends, you can help businesses envision their new office space in ways that will highlight their potential.
 After all, moving into a new office is about more than a fresh coat of paint.
 It’s about the next phase of an organization’s progress.
-Click here if you’d like to see our current vacancies you could show to your customer.
+Check out our vacant Ann Arbor office spaces to show your customer.